phucledien/DiVin/README.md

 php artisan migrate
 ```

-5. Seed your database with user seeder and product seeder:
+5. Seed your database with user and setting seeder:
 ```
 php artisan db:seed
 ```